thirdweb-example/thirdweb-chainlink-template/README.md

 # thirdweb Chainlink Starter Kit

-This template provides implementations of the 4 Chainlink features using either Foundry OR Hardhat depending on your preferences.
+This template provides 4 contracts with implementations of the 4 Chainlink features: [Any API - Request & Recieve Data](#request-and-recieve-data), [Automation](#automation), [VRF - Getting Random Numbers](#get-a-random-number) & [Price Feeds](#price-feeds) using either Foundry OR Hardhat depending on your preferences.
 It show developers how to build and test contracts and deploy using thirdweb.
 This template currently is currently set up to deploy to Goerli.
 It has been adapted from the Chainlink starter kits, produced by Patrick Collins and reworked by Ciara Nightingale to combine Foundry & Hardhat and use thirdweb for deployment!

 -   [thirdweb Chainlink Starter Kit](#thirdweb-chainlink-starter-kit)